RAHenriksen/NGSNGS/README.md

 * The substitution pattern from the misincorporation file, represent the substitution of all four nucleotide with the first half being from from both the 5’ termini and the second half being the 3’ termini of a given fragment.
 * With a dimension of 120 lines, the first 60 represent substitution frequencies of the first 15 positions within the read given the nucleotide belonging to A,T,G or C and the latter half being the last 15 nucleotides.

-### Fragment length distribution file (-lf)
+### Fragment length distribution file
-The CDF of the fragment lengths of Ancient DNA.
+The CDF of the fragment lengths distribution (-lf) of the DNA sequences from which the sequence reads are generated.
 ~~~~bash
 35	0.00540914
 36	0.01326621